graham218/Django-simple-stock-mgmt/README.md

-# DjangoProjects
-My Django Projects
-Firts Django project with guidance from youtube
+First Django project with guidance from youtube